fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 docker build -t initialized-mongo .
 ```

-Change now the <i>docker-compose.dev.yml</i> file to use the new image:
+Now change the <i>docker-compose.dev.yml</i> file to use the new image:

 ```yml
   mongo: